dabasler/CanopyGapAnalyzer/README.md

 ## Tools
 The tools provided with this script are:
-* ImageSetup.py: a GUI tool in order to set mark the rotation (set North) and mask certain areas of the image to be ignored (sun) or analyzed separately (requires glade).
+* ImageSetup.py: a GUI tool in order to set mark the rotation (set North) and mask certain areas of the image to be ignored (sun) or analyzed separately (requires [https://glade.gnome.org/] (glade) ).
 * NorthCorrected.py: Rotate Images so that North is on top.
 This script uses the parameters in the *.par file (as created my ImageSetup.py) to determine the rotation angle.
-* Overview.py: Stack images together to create a nice overview
+* Overview.py: Stack images together to create a nice overview (Servers a template only, needs to be edited according to the number of images)

 ## Installation and Usage